CS 70

 IntList's Iterator Interface

-Our list provides two user-facing, types, IntList::iterator and IntList::const_iterator.
-The first of these is an alias for a private class IntList::Iter—in other words, they are two names for the same thing, users write code using IntList::iterator objects, with a lowercase i, and we implement the IntList::Iter class.
+The first of these two classes is an alias for a private, nested class, IntList::Iter.
+In other words, they are two names for the same thing; users write code using objects of the public type IntList::iterator, with a lowercase i, and we implement the private IntList::Iter nested class.
+This way we retain our convention of capitalizing class names while also aligning with the C++ requirements for an iterator to work with standard-library algorithms.

 • Internally, the iterator is set at a particular list node, but users cannot access the entire list node, only the int stored in it, so…